acoli-repo/powla/experimental/paula/Readme.md

 ## POWLA to CoNLL

+This is mostly for validation of conversion results.

 - we infer optional POWLA structures from recommended POWLA structures
 - we infer TokenLayer, StructLayer and MarkLayer and encode them differently
   - TokenLayer: each annotation as string values in a separate column, using PAULA XML attribute names